philthompson10/pyqtdeploy/doc/sysroot.rst

         :param bool required: ``True`` if the file or directory must exist.
         :return: the absolute path name of the file or directory.

-    .. py:method:: format_version_nr(version_nr)

-        An encoded version number is converted to a string.

-        :param int version_nr: is the encoded version number.
-        :return: the string conversion.

-    .. py:method:: get_python_install_path(version_nr=None)
+    .. py:method:: get_python_install_path(major=None, minor=None)

         The name of the directory containing the root of a Python installation on Windows is returned.
-If an encoded version number is not given then :py:attr:`target_py_version_nr` is used.
+If the major and minor version numbers are not given then :py:attr:`target_py_version` is used.
 It must only be called by a Windows host.

+        :param int major: is the major version number.
-        :param int version_nr: is the encoded version number.
+        :param int minor: is the major version number.
         :return: the absolute path of the installation directory.

     .. py:attribute:: host_arch_name